Use case

 Compliance

-InsertChat grounds the workflow in Clio and PracticePanther, so the agent can answer questions, collect the right details, and move the conversation toward the next approved step without turning into a generic bot.
+InsertChat grounds the workflow in Clio and PracticePanther, so the assistant can answer questions, collect the right details, and move the conversation toward the next approved step without turning into a generic bot.

 Once the rollout is live, teams can measure response speed, handoff quality, and the amount of repetitive work removed from the queue.
 The deployment stays credible because it respects GDPR and keeps ownership attached to the conversation.